yimingyinqwqq/WCS_project/README.md

 # web-server
+This is a group project for dev-ada event.
+This builds a website for people in Champaign to find their coursemates.

-Front-end uses React and CSS, to run it use "npm i start", and the connection is for localhost
+Frontend uses React and CSS, to run it use "npm i start", and the connection is for localhost

-Back-end uses Flask and SQL, run the "app.py" python code to run back-end.
+Backend uses Flask and SQLite3, run the "app.py" python code for backend.